Actor Jensen Ackles Adds Storied Bull Skull Art Piece to his Texas Art Collection

 Boyd Elder Talks About ‘Y6 Sunrise’ Part 2

-Boyd Elder: After painting “Y6 Sunrise,” I attached the skull to a painted canvas, and did the same thing with “Murderer.”
+Boyd Elder: After painting “Y6 Sunrise,” I attached the bull skull to a painted canvas, and did the same thing with “Murderer.”
 Those were the two major pieces that launched a series.
 There are numerous pieces where the painted skull meets the painted canvas – again, to take it out of the genre of the painted skull and put it into the fine art category.

 And those pieces traveled all over from the late ’70s on.
 They were shown at the Venice Art Walk on the painted canvas.
 They traveled to San Jose, California, came back, were on display at numerous shows in California and Texas.
 Then they wound up with a friend of mine named Mike Salisbury in Venice, California.
 If I’m not mistaken that was probably 1989 or ’90.